-Here's what time-of-use rate plans mean for your business
+Here's what time-of-use rates mean for your business

-Instead of a single flat rate for energy use, time-of-use rate plans are higher when electric demand is higher.
+Instead of a single flat rate for energy use, time-of-use rates are higher when electric demand is higher.
 This means when you use energy is just as important as how much you use.

 Winter has two rate periods: off-peak and partial-peak.
 Summer has three: off-peak, partial-peak and peak.
 During peak periods, defined as weekdays from noon to 6 p.m., May through October, your business's electric rates will be higher.
 In return, time-of-use rate plans at all other times will be lower than the peak rate.

-All business customers will transition to time-of-use rate plans as required by the California Public Utilities Commission.
+All business customers will transition to time-of-use rate plans over the next several years, as required by the California Public Utilities Commission.

 To learn more about peak periods and how time-of-use works, see the Time-of-Use Frequently Asked Questions section.